MrR0807/Notes/understanding-parquet-file.md

 *  In memory, data is kept in objects, structs, lists, arrays, hash tables, trees, and so on.
 These data structures are optimized for efficient access and manipulation by the CPU (typically using pointers).
 *  When you want to write data to a file or send it over the network, you have to encode it as some kind of self-contained sequence of bytes (for example, a JSON document).
 Since a pointer wouldn’t make sense to any other process, this sequence-of-bytes representation looks quite different from the data structures that are normally used in memory.

+Thus, we need some kind of translation between the two representations.
+The translation from the in-memory representation to a byte sequence is called encoding (also known as serialization or marshalling), and the reverse is called decoding (parsing, deserialization, unmarshalling).

+As this is such a common problem, there are a myriad different libraries and encod‐ ing formats to choose from.

+### Language-Specific Formats

+Many programming languages come with built-in support for encoding in-memory objects into byte sequences (e.g. Java's `java.io.Serializable`).
+These encoding libraries are very convenient, because they allow in-memory objects to be saved and restored with minimal additional code.
+However, they also have a number of deep problems:
+* The encoding is often tied to a particular programming language, and reading the data in another language is very difficult.
+* In order to restore data in the same object types, the decoding process needs to be able to instantiate arbitrary classes.
+This is frequently a source of security problems.
+* Versioning data is often an afterthought in these libraries.
+* Efficiency (CPU time taken to encode or decode, and the size of the encoded structure) is also often an afterthought.
+For example, Java’s built-in serialization is notorious for its bad performance and bloated encoding.

+For these reasons it’s generally a bad idea to use your language’s built-in encoding for anything other than very transient purposes.

+### JSON, XML, and Binary Variants

+Moving to standardized encodings that can be written and read by many program‐ ming languages, JSON and XML are the obvious contenders.
+They are widely known, widely supported.

+### Binary encoding

+For data that is used only internally within your organization, there is less pressure to use a lowest-common-denominator encoding format.
+For example, you could choose a format that is more compact or faster to parse.
+For a small dataset, the gains are negligible, but once you get into the terabytes, the choice of data format can have a big impact.

+**JSON is less verbose than XML, but both still use a lot of space compared to binary formats**.

 ### JSON

 JSON encoding is currently one of more prominent encodings.
 It is defined by [The Internet Engineering Task Force document](https://www.ietf.org/rfc/rfc4627.txt).
 The JSON object structure is very simple and it does not require elaborate setup to create one by hand.